Primordial Black Hole Hot Spots and Nucleosynthesis: Introduction

 and threshold energy of about 5.5 Mev.

-While the threshold energy for photodissociating a given element species changes depending on the atomic element, it is important to note that the probability of photodissociation also depends on the temperature of the plasma.
-As an example, when considering the photodissociation of helium nuclei, it is assumed that the temperature of the background radiation needs to be lower than that of $e^{+} e^{-}$ pair production ($T \sim 0.4 \mathrm{keV}$) \cite{Keith_2020, Kawasaki_1995}, otherwise the photodissociating photons would be absorbed by the plasma before they are able to break up helium nuclei (for larger temperatures, hadrodissociation of helium is more efficient than photodissociation)\cite{Keith_2020}.
-More generally, the mean-free-path of photons before they are absorbed by the plasma through electron-positron annihilation needs to be larger than the mean distance between the atoms of the element to be photodissociated, which in turn is related to the element species density.

-For this reason, when deriving BBN constraints on PBHs based on photodissociation, it is necessary to evolve the Hawking radiated photon spectrum \cite{Acharya_2020, Lucca_2020,Poulin_2015}, taking into account both its interaction with the surrounding plasma, the plasma temperature and the universe expansion rate.
-For a review of the main processes through which the emitted photons can interact with the surrounding plasma, see, e.g., Refs. \cite{Kuznetsova_2010, carmona2022modificationmeanfreepath, Kawasaki_1995}.
+While the threshold energy for photodissociating a given element species changes depending on the atomic element, the probability of photodissociation also depends on the temperature of the plasma.
+Indeed, when considering the photodissociation of helium nuclei, it is assumed that the temperature of the background radiation needs to be lower than that of $e^{+} e^{-}$ pair production ($T \sim 0.4 \mathrm{keV}$) \cite{Keith_2020, Kawasaki_1995}, otherwise the photodissociating photons would be absorbed by the plasma before they can break up helium nuclei\cite{Keith_2020}.
+More generally, the mean-free-path of photons before the plasma absorbs them through electron-positron annihilation needs to be larger than the mean distance between the atoms to be photodissociated, which in turn is related to the element species density.
+For this reason, when deriving BBN constraints on PBHs based on photodissociation, it is necessary to evolve the Hawking radiated photon spectrum \cite{Acharya_2020, Lucca_2020,Poulin_2015}, taking into account both its interaction with the surrounding plasma, the local plasma temperature and the universe expansion rate \cite{Kuznetsova_2010, carmona2022modificationmeanfreepath, Kawasaki_1995}.

 An additional necessary ingredient for this calculation is the modelling of the PBHs energy and particle injection into the plasma.
-The two main approaches used are the "on-the-spot" (i.e. instantaneous) approximation of the energy injection due to PBHs \cite{St_cker_2018}, and methods where energy injection and deposition are considered over various deposition channels (cf. e.g., refs. \cite{poulter2019cmbconstraintsultralightprimordial}\cite{Lucca_2020}).
+The two main approaches used are the "on-the-spot" (i.e. instantaneous) approximation of the energy injection due to PBHs \cite{St_cker_2018}, and methods where energy injection and deposition are considered over various deposition channels and at different times (cf. e.g., refs. \cite{poulter2019cmbconstraintsultralightprimordial}\cite{Lucca_2020}).
 As noted in the introduction, all of the mentioned processes and the plasma are generally assumed to be isotropic and homogeneous.